 2) How old are you Frosty?

-Well, I was created on December 7, 1969, so that makes me 50 years old.
+Well, I was created on December 7, 1969, so I’m only 50 years old.
 I don’t look that old, do I?
-Did you know I was in the movies?
+Did I mention before that I was in the movies?

 3) Can you tell us about your first movie?

 Well, it was released in 1969, just in time for Christmas.
 So, the story goes like this…

 … a discarded magic top hat brings to life the snowman that a group of children made until a magician, Professor Hinkle, wants it back, and the temperature starts to rise.
 Frosty will melt or no longer be a jolly soul if the kids cannot get him away from Hinkle and the warm weather, so he hops a train to the North Pole with young Karen.

 4) Who else was in the movie with you?